syncfusion-content/windowsforms-docs/WindowsForms/TreeNavigator/Appearance.md

 {% highlight c# %}

-//To customize backcolor for all the treemenuitems in the treenavigator this.treeNavigator1.ItemBackColor = Color.LightYellow;
+//To customize backcolor for all the tree menu items in the treenavigator this.treeNavigator1.ItemBackColor = Color.LightYellow;

 //To customize the tree menu item backcolor